Ifa Transform: ToE Transform

 Ifa Operator Theory: The Theory of Operators in Ifa

 Ifa is a General Language to study and model everything using mathematical methods.
-Such studies and modelling require the use of operators for everything (OperatoE), also known as Ifa Operators or ToE Operators.
+Such studies and modelling require the use of Operators of Everything (OperatoE), also known as Ifa Operators, ToE Operators, or Energy Operators.

 This is the Theory of Operators in the Odu Ifa, where everything, including operators, is seen as mathematical energyforms.